Lawn Care & Landscaping Pricing in Georgia (2026)

 Georgia Landscaping Prices by Service

-These are typical 2026 rates for residential landscaping services in Georgia.
-Actual prices vary by metro area, property size, and complexity.
+Typical 2026 rates for residential landscaping in Georgia.
+Actual prices vary by metro, lot size, and complexity — see the metro breakdown above for regional modifiers.

 ServiceGA RangeNational Avg